-- In Gunnerkrigg Court, when Annie and Kat ask Jones whether Zimmy is human, Jones says, not that she is or she isn't, but that she is for all practical purposes.
-She is in many respects more uncanny and creepy than many of the overtly non-human people about.
+- In Gunnerkrigg Court, when Annie and Kat ask Jones whether Zimmy is human, Jones says not that she is, or isn't, but that she is for all practical purposes.
+Zimmy is in many respects more uncanny and creepy than most of the overtly non-human beings in and around the court.

 - In Bird Boy, the woods, which are actually called the liminal woods.

 - The eponymous character in Steven Universe is a gem-human hybrid, with the abilities and needs of both.
 Rather than a conventional Half-Human Hybrid, he has the Heart Drive of a gem (the same one his mother effectively died passing on) tied to an organic body, instead of projecting a Hard Light construct.
 Separating the two will leave his organic body physically crippled, and make the gemstone project an emotionally crippled new body for the express purpose of reuniting.

 - The main hero of Danny Phantom is a ghost-human hybrid, the result of a Freak Lab Accident.
 Spectra pulled a Breaking Speech on Danny in her first appearance based on this.

 Spectra: What are you?
 A ghost trying to fit in with humans?
 Or some creepy little boy with creepy little powers?